andreabradpitto/SofAr-project/README.md

 Moreover, launching the software on a virtual machine cause great instability, so, it is strongly adviced against.
 In the testing phase, the following hardware characteristic were found to work discretely, which is why they are going to be taken as advised configuration.
 Characteristics:
-- i5 processors, 2 cores
+- i5 processors, 3.1GHz, 2 cores
+- 8GB DDR4 SDRAM
+- 256 GB SSD memory
+- GB dedicated to Ubunty ( in testing 39% memory was in use)

 ### Installing